-Jessica Yeo runs Hemel Massage – conveniently located between Kings Langley and Hemel Hempstead – and works alongside Glen Robbins from Hemel Physio.
+Jessica Yeo runs Hemel Massage and works alongside Glen Robbins from Hemel Physio, at the Hemel Physio and Massage Centre – conveniently located in Apsley, Hemel Hempstead.
 They work together along with other members of the team to give the best manual therapy and rehab services around.

 Jessica is passionate about what she does – “I love massage and body work, and endeavour to provide my clients with the best treatments available providing maximum benefits.
 I want my clients to respond to the treatments and get better!”

 Jessica has built up an extensive client base at Hemel Massage including sports men, woman, and children, people recovering from injuries or operations, ski instructors, and people that have back neck and shoulder issues from too much computer work.
 Everyone at Hemel Massage is pleased to have built up the clinic and now have many referrals from local GP’s in the area.

 Jessica has been practising general massage since 2007 where she qualified from MSCM at Mount Vernon Hospital.
 Since then she has added lots of other courses and experience to her portfolio, such as hot stone therapy, facial massage and maternity massage, but her true passion lies in therapeutic massage and increasing the general feeling of wellbeing.

 In July 2018 Hemel Massage were awarded a Shining Star Business Award from Mums Unltd, which recognises local businesses who are caring, supportive and who make a real contribution to the community.